Yuta Takahata: Biography

 Takahata was a member of the baseball team at Gyosei International School.
 His position was catcher.

-When he was in his third year at high school, he saw his mother, Atsuko, in the play A Streetcar Named Desire and was inspired to become an actor.
+When he was in his third year of high school, he saw his mother, Atsuko, in the play A Streetcar Named Desire and was inspired to become an actor.
 He made his acting debut in the drama Akkoto Bokura ga Ikita Natsu in 2012.
 Later in April Takahata went to Toho Gakuen College of Drama and Music, the same college his mother graduated from, and studied theatre acting.

 In 2015 he gained recognition when he appeared in the Asadora Mare.
 Takahata's reputation later increased as he appeared in a number of variety shows sometimes with his mother Atsuko.

 On 23 August 2016 he was arrested by the Gunma Prefectural Police on charges of sexual assault against a female employee at a business hotel in Maebashi, where he stayed during movie shoot.

 On 9 September 2016 at the Maebashi District Public Prosecutors Office, Takahata and the victim declared that the charges would be dropped.
 On the same day his manager, Mitsuzo Ishii Office, cancelled his contract, and he became independent.

 On August 16, 2019, he continued his entertainment activities by appearing in the stage production of "Goodbye Nishiko-Kun".